any-docs/css/content/reference/properties/mask-size/index.md

 - `contain`
   - Scales the mask image up or down, while preserving its aspect-ratio, making the mask as large as possible within its container without cropping or stretching it.
-    If the mask image is smaller than the container, the mask will tile, or repeat, unless the {{cssxref("mask-repeat")}} property is set to `no-repeat`.
+    If the mask image is smaller than the container, the mask will tile, or repeat, unless the `mask-repeat` property is set to `no-repeat`.

 - `cover`
   - Scales the mask image to the smallest possible size to fill the container while preserving its aspect ratio.
 If the aspect ratio of the mask image differs from the element, it will be cropped vertically or horizontally.